root-foundation/root/README.md

 But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity instead of self-destruction.

-To understand why we aren't organized to take advantage of artificial intelligence, we must first understand how artificial intelligence will change our world.
+To see why, we must first understand how artificial intelligence will change our world.

 ## How AGI changes our world